|Family Travel Files Ezine Family Vacations Resource

 Fishing is free for those ages 16 and younger or 65 and older.
 Need to know:

 For anyone fishing on a recreational boat, charter boat, head boat, party boat, from a commercial fishing pier, or rental boat which possesses a valid Virginia recreational fishing license covering all people using that boat or pier do not have to buy a fishing license.
+Fishing from the Virginia Beach Fishing Pier (between 14th and 15th Street) costs $8 per person.
 Free fun at oceanfront festivals and events.

 Throughout the year the Beach Street USA calendar is punctuated with worth reasons to show up and have fun.
 For Beach Music Weekend in May a stage built right on the beach at 30th Street.
 All performances are free to the public.
 During the Atlantic Coast Kite Festival it’s all about high-flying kites and fun for families, and participants.
 There will be kite demonstrations to music (including kite ballets, sports kite flying, and dual and quad line kites), kite building workshops, and kite flying lessons.
 Hermit crabs in competitions in July prove “Crab is King” at one of the wackiest events on the beach where else?
 Chalk the Walk ARTsplosion is just like it sounds and explosion of art along two blocks of the Boardwalk.
 In August FunkFest will feature bands in free concerts on the 24th Street Stage.
 Food, merchandise, and dance contests will contribute to a festive, “funky” vibe in the park.